moderndatacompany/dataos.info/docs/learn/dp_consumer_learn_track/explore_sm/index.md

 ### **Navigate to the ‘Explore’ option**

-On the Data Product details page, click the "Explore" button to navigate to the Studio in the Data Product Hub.
+On the Data Product details page, click the 'Explore' button to navigate to the Studio in the Data Product Hub.

 ![exploration_page.png](/learn/dp_consumer_learn_track/explore_sm/exploration_page.png)